 - Organic Brown Rice Packets (I can cook rice quickly, but sometimes don’t plan well.
 Lifesaver for me!)

 - Gluten-Free Toaster Waffles (I don’t eat these often, but they are the best I have tried.
 And only $2!)

-- Organic Frozen Veggies, offerings vary.
+- Organic Frozen Veggies, offerings vary, read labels.
 In the Winter, I buy frozen Brussels sprouts here.
 Do not include fries on your list without reading labels carefully, I noticed some of their frozen fries aren’t gluten-free.